 This approach calls for a coordinated national strategy, in which representatives from all relevant governmental offices, agencies and ministries – including a country's legislature, security and intelligence services, human rights offices, and others – can communicate and coordinate.
 The National Mechanism forms an institutional hub where the full range of government agencies can share the work of data gathering, risk assessment and monitoring; developing and implementing training for civil servants; forming policies for the protection of vulnerable populations; and connecting with partner states to form regional and global networks.

 The National Mechanisms series is an important, one-document annual review of the current global status and future prospects for this all-of government approach, and is an important resource for UN member states as well as international, regional and national non-governmental organizations.
 We are delighted to announce that beginning in 2019, we will begin a phased, three-year process that will transfer the report from AIPR to I-GMAP.
 During this transition, AIPR and I-GMAP will share responsibility for the research, composition and distribution of the report, which will relocate permanently with I-GMAP for the 2021 edition.
-We plan to release a short report in 2019 about the status of this transition and publish the full 2020 edition in April 2020.
-We are very excited by this opportunity to take ownership of an influential, substantive and highly visible publication series, and see I-GMAP as an ideal new home for the series.
-We also envision some significant expansions of the scope of the publication, including more in-depth assessments of the outcomes of a range of national initiatives, sections on the roles of civil society actors, corporations, churches and others in the national mechanism approach, a comprehensive data collection and analysis component, and expert opinion essays from academics and practitioners.
+We plan to release an updated report to coincide with our April 2020 Frontiers of Prevention III.
+We are very excited by this opportunity to take ownership of an influential, substantive and highly visible publication series, and see I-GMAP as an ideal new home.
+We also envision some significant expansions of the scope of the publication, including more in-depth assessments of the outcomes of a range of national initiatives, sections on the roles of civil society actors, corporations, religious organizations and others in the national mechanism approach, a comprehensive data collection and analysis component, and expert opinion essays from academics and practitioners.

 I-GMAP's new assistant director Stephen Capobianco will take a leading role in the transition and expansion project, which will eventually also include students in I-GMAP's soon-to-be-launched professional master's degree in Genocide and Mass Atrocity Prevention.